A visa is required. We can assist in processing this document.

 Lastly, citizens of the following countries may enter Suriname without needing any type of visa:

-- Up to 6 months: Antigua and Barbuda, Argentina, Bahamas, Barbados, Belize, Brazil, Dominica, Grenada, Guyana, Israel, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago.
+- Up to 6 months: Antigua and Barbuda, Argentina, Aruba, Bahamas, Barbados, Belize, Bonaire, Brazil, Curaçao, Dominica, Grenada, Guyana, Israel, Jamaica, Montserrat, Saba, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Sint Eustatius, Sint Maarten, Trinidad and Tobago.

 - Up to 90 days: Hong Kong, Japan, and Russia.

-- Up to 30 days: Malaysia, Philippines, Serbia, and South Korea.
+- Up to 30 days: Indonesia, Malaysia, Philippines, Serbia, and South Korea.

 No matter where you’re from, it’s important that your passport is valid for at least 6 months from the date you’ll arrive in the country.
 If you’re applying for the e-Tourist Card, your passport must have at least 1 blank page for immigration officials to stamp, and if you’re applying for the eVisa it must have 2 blank pages.